 What is the maximum I can transfer online?

 Most UK banks cap online transfers at £25,000–£50,000 per day.
 Currency specialists typically have no platform cap — transfers are handled directly with a specialist by phone.
+See also who gives the best exchange rates for large transfers.

 Can I transfer £500,000 abroad from the UK?